bagisto/bagisto-docs/src/api/introduction.md

 ## Authentication

-Both APIs use secure authentication methods:
+The two packages authenticate differently:

-- **REST API**: Laravel Sanctum with token-based authentication
+- **REST API**: Laravel Sanctum bearer tokens, issued by the package's admin and customer login endpoints
-- **GraphQL API**: Session-based authentication with CSRF protection
+- **GraphQL API**: JWT bearer tokens for customers and admins, with the session middleware kept on the endpoint so the guest cart works

+## Agents in the browser

+For an AI agent that acts inside the shopper's browser rather than against an API, the storefront declares its actions as [WebMCP](../ai/webmcp.md) tools.
+That needs no package and no token.

 ## What's Next?